Skip to content

 Software Engineer & Google Play Publishing Specialist

 Kefayatullah Khadem is a software engineer with over 8 years of experience building scalable applications.
-He built PrimeTestLab after seeing how many indie developers struggled with Google Play's closed testing requirement.
-To date, he has helped 3,500+ Android apps get production access with a 99.9% success rate across 120+ countries.
+At PrimeTestLab, he helps indie developers clear Google Play's closed testing requirement after seeing how many of them struggled with it.
+To date, he has helped 7,400+ Android apps get production access with a 99.9% success rate across 120+ countries.
 When he's not helping developers get published, he writes about Google Play policies, app rejection patterns, and the closed testing process.

 99.9% Success Rate